Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B: Data compilation and combination

-where $\mathrm{S/N}_\text{min}$ is the minimum signal-to-noise ratio, SEFD is the system equivalent flux density of a telescope, $n_{\mathrm{p}}$ is the number of polarizations and $BW$ is the receiver bandwidth.
+where $\mathrm{S/N}_\text{min}$ is the minimum signal-to-noise ratio, SEFD is the system equivalent flux density of a telescope, $n_{\mathrm{p}}$ is the number of polarizations, and $BW$ is the receiver bandwidth.

-The reference parameters for the 100-m telescope include an SEFD of \SI{15}{\jansky}, a minimum detectable $\mathrm{S/N}_\text{min}$ of \num{7}, a pulse width of $\Delta t = \SI{1}{\milli\s}$, and two polarisations.
+The reference parameters for the 100 m telescope include an SEFD of \SI{15}{\jansky}, a minimum detectable $\mathrm{S/N}_\text{min}$ of \num{7}, a pulse width of $\Delta t = \SI{1}{\milli\s}$, and two polarisations.

-The advantage of \cref{eq:rates} lies in its simplicity, offering a straightforward scaling relation while assuming a representative telescope size that falls within the middle range of instruments used in the observations (\cref{tab:observational-data}).
+The advantage of Eq. \ref{eq:rates} lies in its simplicity, which offers a straightforward scaling relation while assuming a representative telescope size that falls within the middle range of instruments used in the observations (\cref{tab:observational-data}).